-No, even when I did it in 2009 we could always communicate effectively with English along the trail.
+No, even when I did it in 2009 we could always communicate effectively in English along the trail.

 Are there ATMs available?

 Sort of.
-There are ATM’s in Jomsom and Chame, however they aren’t reliable.
+There are ATMs in Jomsom and Chame, however, they aren’t reliable.
 Some are only for locals too.
-I would make sure you leave Kathmandu with all of the cash you think you are going to need rather than relay on the ATMs’s on the trail.
+I would make sure you leave Kathmandu with all of the cash you think you are going to need rather than rely on the ATMs on the trail.

 How much does it cost?